Alan9890/EEG-system/README.md

 # EEG-system

+NB: If you choose to replicate this project, you do so at your own risk.
+This is a project that electrically interacts with the human body, and as such there are risks involved.
+I have designed this system to be as safe as I can make it, but there is always a risk.
+Proceed with caution.

-A combination of a python GUI, NodeMCU/arduino code and a PCB design to create a system for acquisition of biological signals
+This repo documents a combination of a python GUI, NodeMCU/arduino code and a PCB design to create a system for acquisition of biological signals.

 At this point, this project repository includes hardware schematics, circuit board layouts (Eagle CAD files) and firmware (C++), as well as user interface GUI (Python 3.6) which can do the following:
 * Connect to a WiFi network and start data collection